 Age-Restricted Sales Training

 - Why do I care about age-restricted sales?
 Your age-restricted sales training should specify the federal, state, local, and company regulations at your specific location.
 Beyond the basics of the laws themselves, employees also need to understand the consequences for selling to underage customers.
 Some employees may be tempted to just “let it slide” when a customer that may be underage tries to buy a pack of cigarettes, for example.
-C-store employees need to understand their personal liability should they sell to an underage person, as well as the consequences to the store.
+Convenience store employees need to understand their personal liability should they sell to an underage person, as well as the consequences to the store.

 - How do I effectively sell age-restricted products?
 To help ensure compliance with age restriction laws, your employees must be trained on how to check IDs.
 For tobacco products, employees should be trained to check ID of anyone who looks under the age of 27.
 For alcohol, they should be trained to check ID for anyone who looks under the age of 35.
 Your age-restricted sales training should include tips on how to spot a fake ID as well as strategies to balance customer service with checking IDs and, if necessary, refusing sales.